 Even the most heavily-armored minifig is too soft and squishy to cause any damage in a crash, but a Charging minifig has the chance to send targets flying if his Momentum is enough to overcome their Physical Opposition.
 In the right situations, this can be more entertaining than whatever Damage might have been dealt out, knocking minifigs out of formation, off the sides of of bridges or parapets, and into unfavorable tactical positions like minefields or active volcanoes.

 A minifig in a Collision spends his MOM to cause 1d6" of KnockBack, sending a target flying directly away from the point of Collision like the KnockBack from an Explosion (3.2: Ranged Weapons).

+A target minifig struck by a Collision automatically has one die of Physical Opposition (one POP) to resist it, rolling 1d6 and canceling that many inches of KnockBack.
 If the POP roll reduces the inches to zero or less, then the KnockBack is successfully resisted.
 The Charging minifig is brought to a dead stop, and the two minifigs are now locked in Close Combat.

 If there are inches of KnockBack left remaining, then the target minifig is Knocked Back that many inches and Disrupted (4.1: Movement).
 The Charging minifig must continue running forward to the limit of its Move inches for the turn.

 If two minifigs cause a Collision by Charging directly at each other, they each inflict KnockBack on each other at the same time.